CUD2V/pccc/cran-comments.md

 0 errors | 0 warnings | 1 notes

-Email domain update for maintainer.
+Note is related to Email domain update for maintainer.

 ## Reverse dependencies